Ultimate Guide to Teaching Jobs in Japan

 Guide to English teaching jobs in Japan

-This will come as a surprise to some, but you can teach English to children at a public school in Japan with a University degree in a field unrelated to education.
-You're not in charge of the class but rather are teamed with a licensed Japanese teacher.
+Assistant Language Teacher or ALT jobs in japan are something you’ll see a lot of while searching for a teaching job from abroad.
+As an ALT you're not in charge of the class but rather are teamed with a licensed Japanese teacher.
 Ergo, you don't need a Japanese teacher's license, education degree, or master's degree.
 Another surprise is that over half of the English teachers here in Japan are ALTs and number about 10,000 - 13,000.

 Japanese public school ALT schedules

-Most public schools start around 8:30 AM and finish around 3:30 PM.
+Most ALT jobs in Japan start around 8:30 AM and finish around 3:30 PM based on the public school open times.
 Depending on the region, there will be several days a week where the students finish earlier than 3:30 PM.
 For example, most days will have six periods, but one or two days where there are only five periods.
 Please note that this only applies for the children, because you will probably be required to stay until 4:30 or 5:00 PM, regardless of the students' schedule.

 On a side note, first and second graders often get to leave earlier than the older children.
 Again, regional variances apply.

-There are several major benefits to teaching as an assistant language teacher at a public elementary school in Japan.
+There are several major benefits to teaching English in Japan as an assistant language teacher at a public elementary school.
 The main benefit is that you are essentially a celebrity to the children.
-You're likely to be the only foreign adult, and children are very curious and will want to know more about you.
+Even if you teach English in Tokyo or the other larger cities in Japan, you're likely to be the only foreign adult that these children know, and children are very curious and will want to know more about you.
 Some schools let you sit with the children during lunch.
 For the kids, this is often a special moment.

-The second benefit of being an ALT in Japan is the push you'll get to quickly improve your Japanese.
+The second benefit of Teaching English in Japan as an ALT is the push you'll get to quickly improve your Japanese.
 You'll need to communicate with your co-workers; the more Japanese you speak, the smoother things will go.
 This is the best out of all the English teaching jobs in Japan to improve your Japanese speaking skills.

 The third major benefit are the school vacations, which can last up to one month in summer and two weeks in winter.
 Some companies will require you to work during the break while others make you “kinda” work, so be sure to check out the requirements for the break during the interview.